harrismcc/portfolio-site/content/work/MagicLinks/index.md

 end: 2019-09-01T23:46:37.121Z
 ---

 Founded in 2014, [MagicLinks](https://www.magiclinks.com/) is the fastest-growing video influencer platform, powering social commerce for tens of thousands of the world's leading digital artists.

-###### Working as a Product and Project Manger I:
+###### Working as a Product and Project Manger, I:

 - Contributed to over 50 internal projects and led 10 through from beginning to end.